-Hospital readmission rates misleading, study findsOctober 10th, 2012 in Health /
+Hospital readmission rates misleading, study findsOctober 10, 2012 in Medicine & Health / Health

 When hospital patients have to be readmitted soon after discharge, hospitals look bad.